MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 1. Open Azure portal and go to the resource group that was provisioned in [Deploy WLS on AKS](#deploy-wls-on-aks-using-azure-marketplace-offer).
 1. In the navigation pane, in the **Settings** section, select **Deployments**.
 You see an ordered list of the deployments to this resource group, with the most recent one first.
 1. Scroll to the oldest entry in this list.
 This entry corresponds to the deployment you started in the preceding section.
 Select the oldest deployment, whose name starts with something similar to **oracle.20210620-wls-on-aks**.
+1. Select **Outputs**.
+This shows the list of outputs from the deployment.
+There are a wealth of useful outputs.
-1. The **kedaScalerServerAddress** value is the server address of that saves the WLS metrics.
-KEDA is able to access and retrieve metric from the address.
+1. The **kedaScalerServerAddress** value is the server address that saves the WLS metrics.
+KEDA is able to access and retrieve metrics from the address.
 1. The **shellCmdtoOutputKedaScalerSample** value is the base64 string of a scaler sample.
 Copy the value and run it in your terminal.
 The command should look similar to the following example:

     ```bash